-Although the Oblate Sisters of Providence and St. Frances Academy were founded by women of Haitian (St. Domingue) heritage and, until 1845, the sisters’ annals were written in French, revealing a continuing attachment to the French language and culture; and although, in a letter to Fr.
-Kohlman of Rome, dated March 10, 1833, Fr.
-Joubert expresses his wish to establish an Oblate mission in Haiti and, in another one, dated October 30, 1833, refers to St. Domingue as “my country”, by the time Mother Lange died in 1882, the connection with Haiti was completely severed.
-It would take more than 100 Years for it to be reestablished, when around 1997, Fr.
-Maurice Elder Hyppolite in Haiti, Mr. Max Auguste in New Jersey and Fr.
-Andre Pierre in Washington, D.C., found out about her almost simultaneously.
+Much of the Oblate Sisters of Providence early history had strong ties with Haiti.
+Two of the charter members, Sisters Frances and Rose, were born in Haiti, and Sister Theresa Duchemin, while American born, had Haitian heritage from her mother.
+Mother Mary Lange was born in Cuba, she had close ties to the refugees from Haiti who flocked to Santiago de Cuba where she lived until she emigrated to the United States.
+The Oblates early annals until 1845 were written in French, revealing a continuing attachment to the French language and culture.
+In a letter to Father Kohlman of Rome, dated March 10, 1833, Father Joubert expressed his wish to establish an Oblate mission in Haiti and, in another one, dated October 30, 1833, refers to St. Domingue as “my country” because he had lived there many years before coming to America.
+By the time Mother Lange died in 1882, the connection with Haiti was completely severed.
+It would take more than 100 years for it to be reestablished, when around 1997, Fr.
+Maurice Elder Hyppolite in Haiti, Mr. Max Auguste in New Jersey and Father Andre Pierre in Washington, D.C., found out about the Oblates almost simultaneously.

 Max August, a promoter of the cause of Venerable Pierre Toussaint, joined the Mother Lange Guild and opened the Centre d’Information et de Services Pierre Toussaint et Mere Marie Lange.
 In June, 2006, the Center sponsored a pilgrimage to sites connected to Mother Lange.

-In March, 2000, Fr.
-Andre organized a “Pilgrimage to the Source” which took Haitian-Americans of the Baltimore and Washington Metropolitan areas “in the steps of Mother Lange” and inspired the formation in September, 2000, of Haitian-Americans United (HAU) for Mother Mary Lange.
+In March, 2000, Father Andre organized a “Pilgrimage to the Source” which took Haitian-Americans of the Baltimore and Washington Metropolitan areas to Haiti and inspired the formation in September, 2000, of Haitian-Americans United (HAU) for Mother Mary Lange.